rabirabii/oversampling-random-forest/README.md

 ## Introduction

 Hello!
-My name is [Your Name] and this project is a school project aimed at fulfilling the requirements for grades and a presentation.
+My name is Rabi and this project is a school project aimed at fulfilling the requirements for grades and a presentation.
 In this project, we explore the concept of class imbalance in datasets and its impact on machine learning models.
 We specifically focus on comparing the performance of models trained on imbalanced data versus balanced data obtained through oversampling techniques.

 ## Installation